-- 169 The Director of the Child Care Quality Assurance and Licensing Branch told us there must be reasonable cause to believe more than five children under the age of 10 are being cared for: "The conversation with the caller or the complainant is important to ensure that we have reason to go in under our authority." - 170 Some program advisors explained that, even if they observed firsthand what appeared to be an unlicensed child care operation, a complaint would have to be initiated before they could address it officially.
+- The Director of the Child Care Quality Assurance and Licensing Branch told us there must be reasonable cause to believe more than five children under the age of 10 are being cared for: "The conversation with the caller or the complainant is important to ensure that we have reason to go in under our authority." - appeared to be an unlicensed child care operation, a complaint would have to be initiated before they could address it officially.
 For instance, in the case of the illegal child care operation where Eva Ravikovich died, the program advisors witnessed the operator enter the day nursery after exiting the residence next door in November 2012.
-In our interviews, one said she believed she could not request entry into the adjacent property because it was not mentioned in the complaint. - 171 One program advisor told us that a sign on someone's lawn offering daycare is not enough to warrant Ministry inspection.
+In our interviews, one said she believed she could not request entry into the adjacent property because it was not mentioned in the complaint. - One program advisor told us that a sign on someone's lawn offering daycare is not enough to warrant Ministry inspection.
 When asked by our investigators if it would be different if a program advisor saw someone walking into the home with nine children, she observed: